azavana/Blowfish_RC4plus/README.md

 # Mutare
-Lightweight encryption program based on Blowfish and RC4+; intended for embedded systems.
+Lightweight encryption program based on Blowfish and RC4+.

 # How it works

 - Generate RC4+ and Blowfish keys randomly
 - Encrypt with RC4+ first
 - Performs Blowfish over RC4+
+- Returns the result in hexadecimal value - 64 bits long